Warwickshire floods: Motorists rescued by fire service

 Richard Austin, from the agency, said there was up to 30mm (1in) of rain overnight.

-He said: "That rain has fallen on ground that is already saturated and river levels are rising all across Warwickshire."'We are worried'
+He said: "That rain has fallen on ground that is already saturated and river levels are rising all across Warwickshire."

 The fire service has warned people not to drive through flood water after a number of people were rescued from Preston Bagot, Coventry Road at Church Lawford and Oak Tree Lane at Sambourne.